Cite as: Bratman, Steven. Health Food Junkie. Yoga Journal 1997; September/October:42-50.

 I used to fantasize writing a universal cookbook for eating theorists.
 Each food would come complete with a citation from one system or authority claiming it the most divine edible ever created, and another, from an opposing view, damning it as the worst pestilence one human being ever fed to another.

 This would not be difficult.
 For example, a famous naturopathic concept proclaims that raw fruits and vegetables are the ideal foods.
 Some proponents of this school exclaim periodically “the greatest enemy of man is the cooking stove!”
 However, another popular theory bans raw foods as unhealthy, and attributes to their consumption such illnesses such as MS, rheumatoid arthritis and cancer.
 I am referring to macrobiotics.
 This influential system of alternative dietary principles insists that all vegetables should be cooked; fruits should not be eaten at all.
+[NOTE: For current readers who have never heard of macrobiotics, the same is true, pretty much, of all East Asian medicine, the grand health system of which acupuncture is a part.]

 Similar discrepancies abound in alternative dietary medicine.
 The following rules may be found in one or another food theory: Spicy food is bad.
 Cayenne peppers are health promoting.
 Fasting on oranges is healthy.
 Citrus fruits are too acidic.
 Fruits are the ideal food.
 Fruit causes candida.
 Milk is good only for young cows.
 Pasteurized milk is even worse.
 Boiled milk “is the food of the gods.”
 Fermented foods, such as sauerkraut, are essentially rotten.
 Fermented foods aid digestion.
 Sweets are bad.
 Honey is nature’s most perfect food.
 Vinegar is a poison.
 Apple cider vinegar cures most illnesses.
 Proteins should not be combined with starches.
 Aduki beans and brown rice should always be cooked together.